Seroquel and neonatal withdrawal

 Babies experiencing neonatal withdrawal may have difficulty with feeding, including latching onto the breast or bottle, and may have poor sucking reflexes.
 As a result, these babies can experience weight loss or fail to gain weight as expected.

-See also Seroquel treatment anxiety
+See also Seroquel xr 400 high

 Increased muscle tone